balsa-asanovic/rebrandly-rick-and-morty/README.md

 Each character box has three buttons for additional data about its Location, Episodes and Origin.

-Their locations are showed on the following image:
+Button locations are showed on the following image:

 ![buttons.png](https://raw.githubusercontent.com/balsa-asanovic/rebrandly-rick-and-morty/master/src/assets/buttons_pic.png)